the-missing-pink/nuxt3-svg-icons/README.md

 ```
 Be aware that you start the path with ```./```

 That's it!
-You can now use Nuxt3 SVG Icons in your Nuxt app ✨
+You can now use Nuxt3 SVG Icons in your Nuxt app, have fun! ✨

 ## Usage
 1. Create either a folder 'icons' in the 'assets' folder, or any different structure in the 'assets' folder.
 If you create a different structure see the info above about how to change the settings for this.